 - Support businesses in Minnesota and elsewhere by offering precision physical measurement services certified by the National Institute of Standards and Technology (NIST) and accredited under ISO 9000, Guide 25.
 The Division's metrology laboratory provides measurement services in mass, volume, length, temperature, liquid density, solid density, and magnetic susceptibility.
+(MS 239.011) - Offer the highest level of mass measurement accuracy in the nation, outside of the National Institute of Standards and Technology (NIST).
+Mass, volume, and length measurement services are provided by the division's laboratory, which is certified by the NIST. - Ensure uniform and accurate commercial weighing and measuring by inspecting and testing all of the state's gasoline pumps, grocery scales, grain elevator scales, railroad scales, and a wide variety of other equipment, and by issuing repair orders for noncomplying equipment or, in cases of serious violation, removing equipment from service until it can be repaired.
 (M.S.
-239.011) - Ensure uniform and accurate commercial weighing and measuring in Minnesota: by inspecting and testing gasoline pumps, grocery scales, grain elevator scales, fertilizer scales, railroad scales, and a wide variety of other commercial weighing and measuring equipment; by inspecting packaged consumer commodities; by operating a voluntary registration program to allow privately employed service technicians to install and repair commercial weighing and measuring equipment; and by enforcing uniform, nationally recognized standards for weighing and measuring equipment and for packaged commodities.
+239.011) - Certify accuracy of repairs of weighing and measuring equipment by offering a voluntary program for service technicians.
+Participants in this "placing-in-service" program have their repair work monitored and are allowed to place new and repaired equipment into service.
+Registration and equipment calibration are renewed annually. - Provide quality assurance for motor and heating fuel through a statewide sampling and testing program.
+Samples from major terminals and refineries are tested weekly and retail outlets are tested on a random sampling basis.
 (M.S.
-239.011) - Assure the quality of motor fuels and heating fuels in Minnesota through a statewide sampling and testing program.
-Test petroleum product samples taken from refineries, terminals, distributors, and retail outlets.
-(M.S.
-230.011 and 239.75) - Recover the full operating cost of the Weights and Measures Division, including external overhead costs and previously unrecovered costs.
-(M.S.
-239.101)
+230.011 and 239.75) - Provide uniform highway load enforcement by testing permanent and portable law enforcement scales for state and local police agencies.